Collision with terrain

 Class of investigation

-This is a class 4 investigation.
-These investigations are limited in scope, and while the final reports may contain limited analysis, they do not contain findings or recommendations.
-Class 4 investigations are generally completed within 220 days.
+This is a class 3 investigation.
+These investigations analyze a small number of safety issues, and may result in recommendations.
+Class 3 investigations are generally completed within 450 days.
 For more information, see the Policy on Occurrence Classification.

 TSB investigation process